 Where do I start?
 No, literally, where do I start?
 So I want to read the Bible.
 That’s great.
-Should I read the King James Version, or the New International Version?
+Should I read the King James Version, the English Standard Version, or the New International Version?
 I’ve heard that The Message makes it simple, but I’ve also heard that the New Living Translation is also easy to read.

 Author - Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time

 The hardest part of any important task is getting started on it in the first place.
 Once you actually begin work on a valuable task, you seem to be naturally motivated to continue

 Once I select a version, should I begin in the Old Testament or the New Testament?
 Does it matter what order I read it in?
 What if I just randomly pick a book and start reading?
 Do I need a commentary to understand what I am reading?

 What Keeps You From Starting To Read the Bible?

 I don’t know about you, but making the choice to read the Bible was one of the easiest in my life.
 The hardest part was every decision afterward being a confusing mess distracting you from starting the task of reading God’s word.

 The truth of the matter is that it doesn’t matter where you start, just start.
 While it is true some of the books of the Bible are easier to read than others, you can find reading plans all over the internet and plenty more at any local church.
 There are endless study groups both virtually and local to many locations in the United States which can help you start your journey through the Bible.

 There are many websites for Bible reading.
 From bible.com to biblestudytools.com, you can find almost any translation to read on the internet for free.